White Crosses

 February 26, 2026

-There’s a scene in Henry Fonda’s Twelve Angry Men where he challenges his fellow jurors to connect separate pieces of evidence to arrive at an elusive truth.
+There’s a scene in Henry Fonda’s Twelve Angry Men where he challenges his fellow jurors to connect separate elements of evidence to arrive at an elusive truth.
 That simple principle of critical thinking—applied to creativity—played a role in the creation of the song “White Crosses.”

-So, what pieces came together?
+So, what elements came together?

 First, I was reading about care within drug-using communities: how people, often dismissed or erased, look after one another in ways that rarely make the news.